 Can I Freeze Tembleque?

-You can freeze the tembleque for up to 1 month.
+You can freeze the tembleque for up to 1 month; here’s how:

-- Wrap it well in plastic film after unmolding and garnishing it with cinnamon.
+- Wrap it well in plastic film after removing it from the pan but before garnishing it with cinnamon.
 I prefer to unmold it into a freezer-safe container with a lid and then wrap it in plastic.

 - Garnish and serve as desired.